 Filling Out a Printable 1096 Form 2016

-If you submit information forms to the IRS and other recipients, such as independent contractors, you’ll also need to fill out IRS Form 1096, also known as the Annual Summary and Transmittal of U.S. Information Returns.
+If you submit information forms to the IRS and other recipients, such as independent contractors, you’ll also need to fill out IRS 1096 Form 2016, also known as the Annual Summary and Transmittal of U.S. Information Returns.
 This is a compilation document that shows all the totals from your information forms.
 Remember, you’ll need to complete separate 1096 forms for each kind of information return on taxes.
 This is an IRS practice 1096 tax statement for the income tax return season.
 When the income tax season arrives, we sometimes do not know how to fill so many tax forms required by the Internal Revenue Service.
 This tax year you can use this fillable template to practice for your 1096 filing form.
 This Form basically states what are the income tax return forms you are submitting this year.
 You will be required to provide your taxpayer identification number(social security), what federal tax forms you are submitting this for, revenue generated, and Federal Income tax withheld among other general information.
 US PDFSimpli’s amazing editing tool for this and all your other IRS paperwork.

 What Is the 1096 Form Used for?